nesi/hpc_training/_lessons/maui-and-mahuika/02-migration.md

 * Mahuika uses the "Broadwell" generation of Intel CPUs, newer than anything on Pan.
 This makes Pan's optional Slurm constraints "wm", "sb" and "avx" obsolete.

 * Mahuika has only 8 GPU nodes however the GPUs are the more powerful Tesla P100.
-They are accessed in the same way as on Pan with `--gres:gpu`.
+They are accessed in the same way as on Pan with `--gres=gpu`.
 It may be necessary to also specify `--partition gpu`.

 * Mahuika has 5 "bigmem" nodes of 512 GB, and one "hugemem" node with 4 TB of memory.
 These have to be specifically requested by telling _sbatch_ `--partition=bigmem`,  `--partition=bigmem` (for jobs shorter than 24 hours) or `--partition=hugemem`.